Mou2xie/gameAccountManager/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Progressive Web App

+The app now ships as a PWA:

+- `public/manifest.json` exposes install metadata together with 192px/512px icons.
+- `public/service-worker.js` precaches the shell plus an `offline.html` fallback so previously loaded pages stay usable without a network connection.
+- The service worker is registered through `components/ServiceWorkerRegister` (loaded from `app/layout.tsx`).
+Registration happens automatically in production/HTTPS builds; development keeps it disabled to avoid caching surprises.

+To verify the PWA locally run `npm run build && npm run start`, open the site over `https://` (or `http://localhost`), then use Chrome’s Lighthouse panel or the “Install app” prompt to confirm installability.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: